 Admittedly, this also includes us being reckless at the beginning because we bought all the plants we wanted.
-Going forward it will be better and at the same time, our goal is to do this as cheap as possible.
+Going forward it will be better and at the same time, our goal is to do this as cheaply as possible.
 We want to inspire you guys to do the same!
-So please follow along on our journey by subscribing to our newsletter to follow along, this is going to be a regular series on here.
-This is us starting an urban homestead – the journey from the ground up
+So please follow along on our journey by subscribing to our newsletter to follow along, this might be a regular series on here.

-I hope you guys enjoyed this weeks post and if you don’t yet, please join our Facebook Group for our behind the scenes look at this journey and comment down below letting us know if you have or if you plan on starting an Urban Homestead.
-Let share some tips!
+I hope you guys enjoyed this week’s post and if you don’t yet, please join our Facebook Group for our behind-the-scenes look at this journey and comment down below letting us know if you have or if you plan on starting an Urban Homestead.
+Let’s share some tips!